Fredbolger/loseme/README.md

 This repository implements **Phase 1 (MVP)**:
 - Filesystem ingestion
-- Text chunking
 - Local embeddings
+- Persistent vector database
+- Local-first architecture
 - Vector search via API
 - CLI client

-See `project_plan/phase1.md` for the detailed plan.
+See the documentation for more details on the architecture and future plans.